 If you have curved or angled bay windows, vertical blinds are a great way to add light and privacy control.
 Since the panes of glass and the window frame are curved, roller blinds and roman blinds aren’t the best fit.
 Instead, opt for vertical blinds that feature louvres that run up and down instead of horizontally.
 They can be fitted to your window, following the curved shape perfectly.

 Be Bold With Shutters

-Best of all, these blinds — like venetian blinds — feature individual slats.
+Best of all, these blinds — like venetian blinds and wooden blinds— feature individual slats.
 The slats can be tilted 180 degrees, offering greater light control compared to curtain fabrics and blinds.
 Bay window shutters can be found in vibrant colours to add kerb appeal or you can stick to white and grey to match modern interiors or more contemporary designs.

 Give Curtains a Try

 While blinds tend to be the more common choice for dressing windows, curtains can also be effective and beautiful.
 A bay window curtain can help add height, making smaller rooms feel larger.
 They also add texture and various colour schemes can be used to make a statement or create a backdrop for other decor items.
 Make sure to choose full-length curtains to maximise this effect.